johanbook/haarwvl/architecture.md

 performs inverse transformation on matrix

 # Image (Björn)
 Contains an image and appropriate methods for handling it.
+Nice if the image can handle rgb (can be obtained by using scipy.misc.imread(name, flatten=False, mode='RGB'))

 **def init(String path)**
 <br>&nbsp;&nbsp;&nbsp;&nbsp;